-Here’s all you will need to make your family’s Thankful Tree.
+Here’s what you will need to make your family’s Thankful Tree.

-- a big decorative vase or pitcher–I use the large, white metal pitcher from Ikea
+- a big decorative vase or pitcher–I use a large, white metal pitcher from Ikea

 - several fallen tree branches–mine are usually a good 3-4 feet long to accommodate all of our “leaves”

 - cardstock in fall colors

 - twine or yarn

 First, stick the branches in your vase or pitcher.
 Next, you need to cut out a whole bunch of paper leaves in a variety of colors.
 This is a great step to have the kids help you with.
 Punch a hole in each leaf.
 After you have your leaves, cut pieces of twine about 6 inches long, or big enough to make a loop with.
 Tie a piece of twine in a loop through each hole.
 I just keep the leaves in a pile next to the “tree” with a couple of markers.
 That way whenever they think of it, my kids can go over and add to the tree on their own.